agis/pglockanalyze-action/README.md

 connection parameters and the action executes pglockanalyze against it using the files you provide.

-If your repository contains older migrations, set `migrations_path` together with either `migration_command` or `migration_command_once`.
+If your repository contains older migrations, set `migrations_path` together with `migration_command`.
 The action will automatically run the pre-existing migrations before analysing the new ones.
-New files are detected by comparing the pull request's base and head commits (or merge group SHAs when using merge queues). `migration_command` runs **once per migration file**, appending the file path to the command. `migration_command_once` runs **only once** without any extra arguments, which is handy for tools that operate on a directory of migrations.
+New files are detected by comparing the pull request's base and head commits.
+By default `migration_command` runs **once per migration file**, appending the file path to the command.
+Set `once: true` to run the command **a single time** with `migrations_path` as its only argument, which is handy for tools that operate on a directory of migrations.

 See https://github.com/agis/pglockanalyze-action/pull/5 for a sample PR demonstrating how one might use this action.